Cloud-Native-Platform-Engineering/cnpe-community/website/content/en/contribute/ways-to-contribute/community-participation/index.md

 ## Contributing

-To get started, please [open an issue](https://github.com/Cloud-Native-Platform-Engineering/cnpe-community/issues/new/choose) on the TAG App Delivery GitHub repository using the `Website Localization` issue type.
+To get started, please [open an issue](https://github.com/Cloud-Native-Platform-Engineering/cnpe-community/issues/new/choose) on the CNPE Community repository using the `Website Localization` issue type.

 This issue type will provide context on the scope of your work and provide guidance on the steps required to complete a localizations.